Transition Assistance Program

 The DoD Transition Day is a mandatory eight-hour curriculum that includes the following modules:

-A one-day interactive briefing designed to enable transitioning Service Members (TSMs) to make informed decisions regarding the use of VA benefits, to include the Dept. of Labor Employment Fundamentals for Career Transition course.
+A one-day interactive briefing designed to enable transitioning Service Members (TSMs) to make informed decisions regarding the use of VA benefits.
+All members must also create an account on VA.gov and obtain a DS Logon.

 Transitioning Service Members elect a 2-day track based on their post-service goals: